 SCOTT SIEGLER formed Mediasiegler, Inc. in 2010 after seven years as a managing partner at ZelnickMedia, the NY-based investment/management firm.
 Prior to joining ZelnickMedia, Mr. Siegler was president/COO of Knowledge Broadcasting, an internet content and technology company backed by Larry Ellison and Michael Milken’s Knowledge Universe.
 From 1997 to 2000, Mr. Siegler founded and ran the television production entity Granada America, a division of ITV plc.
 ITV is the largest broadcast production/distribution company in the UK.
 Before that, Mr. Siegler was president of Columbia Pictures Television and oversaw the combined television operations of the studio when it was renamed Sony Television.
 Siegler has also worked with Warner Bros., and CBS.

-MATT THOMPSON is an editorial product manager at National Public Radio, where he works with NPR member stations on the development of multiple local websites.
+MATT THOMPSON is the executive editor of The Atlantic.
+He was an editorial product manager at National Public Radio, where he worked with NPR member stations on the development of multiple local websites.
 He is also an adjunct faculty member at the Poynter Institute, having completed a four-year term on the organization’s National Advisory Board in 2010.
 Before coming to NPR, Thompson served as an interim online community manager for the Knight Foundation.
 Earlier in his career, Thompson was deputy web editor for the Minneapolis Star Tribune and the first online reporter/producer for the Fresno Bee.
 He holds a degree in English from Harvard.